 Filters allow you to build complex queries.
 When you filter data on a sheet, only the matching rows will be displayed and exportable.
 By default, filters are case sensitive.

-How to Apply Filters
+How to get there

-3. Select the Operator.
 Currently Gigasheet supports the following filters:

 • Equals